weygoldt/ChirpCNN/README.md

 - [x] Create a synthetic dataset
 - [x] Build a classifier
+- [ ] Build a global yaml config for spectrogram & detection parameters
 - [ ] Add more variation to the dataset
 - [ ] Retrain and test the classifier
 - [ ] Add real data to the classifier